ppaquay/IntroStatLearning/Chap3.md

 (b) Provide an interpretation of each coefficient in the model.
 Be careful - some of the variables in the model are qualitative !

-*The coefficient of the "Price" variable may be interpreted by saying that the average effect of a price increase of 1 dollar is a decrease of 54.4588 units in sales.
-The coefficient of the "Urban" variable may be interpreted by saying that on average the unit sales in urban location are 21.9162 units less than in rural location.
-The coefficient of the "US" variable may be interpreted by saying that on average the unit sales in a US store are 1200.5727 units more than in a non US store.*
+*The coefficient of the "Price" variable may be interpreted by saying that the average effect of a price increase of 1 dollar is a decrease of 54.4588 units in sales all other predictors remaining fixed.
+The coefficient of the "Urban" variable may be interpreted by saying that on average the unit sales in urban location are 21.9162 units less than in rural location all other predictors remaining fixed.
+The coefficient of the "US" variable may be interpreted by saying that on average the unit sales in a US store are 1200.5727 units more than in a non US store all other predictors remaining fixed.*

 (c) Write out the model in equation form, being careful to handle the qualitative variables properly.

 *The model may be written as
 \[Sales = 13.0435 + (-0.0545)\times Price + (-0.0219)\times Urban + (1.2006)\times US + \varepsilon\]
-with $Urban = 1$ if the store is in an urban location and $0$ if not and $US = 1$ if the store is in the US and $0$ if not.*
+with $Urban = 1$ if the store is in an urban location and $0$ if not, and $US = 1$ if the store is in the US and $0$ if not.*

 (d) For which of the predictors can you reject the null hypothesis $H_0 : \beta_j = 0$ ?